cloudfoundry/cf-mysql-release/README.md

 3. [Use](https://github.com/cloudfoundry/cf-mysql-broker/blob/master/lib/uaa_session.rb) the [cf-uaa-lib gem](https://github.com/cloudfoundry/cf-uaa-lib) to get a valid access token and request permissions on the instance
 4. Before showing the user the dashboard, [the broker checks](https://github.com/cloudfoundry/cf-mysql-broker/blob/master/app/controllers/manage/instances_controller.rb#L7) to see if the user is logged-in and has permissions to view the usage details of the instance.

-## HAProxy
+## Proxy

-Traffic to the MySQL cluster is routed through one or more HAProxy nodes.
+Traffic to the MySQL cluster is routed through one or more Proxy nodes.
 The intention is to use these proxies for fail-over and load balancing traffic.
 The number of nodes is configured by the job instance count in the deployment manifest.

-Each HAProxy node runs a thin web server to display traffic stats.
-These dashboards can be reached at `haproxy-<job index>.p-mysql.<system domain>`.
-Log in as user `admin` with the password configured by the `haproxy_stats_password` property in the deployment manifest.